 WS4SB – Pro’s

-- Full of opportunities to customise, so you don’t have to fret about not having a specific machine available to you or not knowing how to do a certain exercise as there are other options
+- It’s full of opportunities to customise.
+You don’t have to fret about not having a specific machine available to you or not knowing how to do a certain exercise.
+You simply select something you have the equipment to do.

 - Simple layout.
-Movements listed A to F, with sets and reps explained for each as well as multiple exercises from which to select one.
+Movements listed A to F, with sets and reps explained for each.

 - Balanced program.
 With athletes in mind, there’s a lot of focus on functional movements that transfer to sport and minimise injury risk while allowing you to express yourself athletically.